Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates

 where $\pp$ is the ratio of the periods of the two planets (always greater than unity), $j$ is the resonance order under consideration, and $n$ is the number of resonance orders that are simultaneously being considered.
 This last statement means that the real line is partitioned into non-overlapping neighborhoods around MMRs up to order $n$.
 The boundaries between resonances are always defined by resonances of the lowest order not considered.
-The motivation for defining this quantity was to provide a means of treating equally all resonances under study, even though their neighborhoods are different sizes (approaching zero as the index $j \rightarrow \infty$).
+The motivation for defining this quantity was to provide a means of treating all resonances under study equally, even though their neighborhoods differ in size (approaching zero as the index $j \rightarrow \infty$).